llahti/CarND-Advanced-Lane-Lines/writeup.md

 ### Gradient Threshold

+Gradient threshold class is in `LaneFinder/threshold.py` and starting from line 95.

 In order to be more confident about the lane line locations I'm also using gradient thresholding.
 Specifically gradient direction thresholding together with gradient magnitude thresholding.